redechi/Automatic-SMS/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-After deploying, you will need to use the Automatic [Developer Apps Manager](https://developer.automatic.com/my-apps/) to set your application's redirect URL and webhook URL to match the Heroku app name you selected when deploying.
-For instance, if you name your app `sms-test` in Heroku your redirect URL should be `https://sms-test.herokuapp.com/redirect` and your webhook URL should be `https://sms-test.herokuapp.com/webhook`.
+After deploying, you will need to use the Automatic [Developer Apps Manager](https://developer.automatic.com/my-apps/) to set your application's redirect URL to match the Heroku app name you selected when deploying.
+For instance, if you name your app `sms-test` in Heroku your redirect URL should be `https://sms-test.herokuapp.com/redirect`.
 Note that the URLs must start with `https`.

 ## Running Locally